ProServicesStorage/ansible_old_mac/README.md

 sudo ansible-pull -U https://github.com/<Your Account>/your_git.git
 ```

+You can also use a private repo using an ssh key or oauth token.

 ```bash
 # If a private repo then run the following from the Mac.
 Replace with your values.
 export OAUTH_TOKEN="Insert your github oauth token here"